 The Group's investment strategy in respect of its funded plans is implemented within the framework of the various statutory requirements of the territories where the plans are based.
 The Group has developed policy guidelines for the allocation of assets to different classes with the objective of controlling risk and maintaining the right balance between risk and long-term returns in order to limit the cost to the Group of the benefits provided.
 To achieve this, investments are well diversified, such that the failure of any single investment would not have a material impact on the overall level of assets.
 The plans expose the Group to a number of actuarial risks such as investment risk, interest rate risk, longevity risk and, in certain countries, inflation risk.
 There are no unusual entity or plan-specific risks to the Group.
 The plans invest a reducing proportion of assets in equities and, for risk control, an increasing proportion in liability matching assets (bonds).
 There are also investments in property and other alternative assets; additionally, the Group uses derivatives to further mitigate the impact of the risks outlined above.
 The majority of assets are managed by a number of external fund managers with a small proportion managed in-house.
-Unilever has a pooled investment vehicle (Univest) which it believes offers its pension plans around the world a simplified externally managed investment vehicle to implement their strategic asset controlled vehicles.
+Unilever has a pooled investment vehicle (Univest) which it believes offers its pension plans around the world a simplified externally managed investment vehicle to implement their strategic asset allocation models, currently for bonds, equities and alternative assets.
+The aim is to provide high-quality, well diversified, cost-effective, risk-controlled vehicles.
 The pension plans' investments are overseen by Unilever's internal investment company, the Univest Company.